 Central College Brand

 The three primary file types that should be used are JPG, PNG and GIF.
-Google has provided this nice explanation of when to use what: https://developers.google.com/web/fundamentals/design-and-ui/responsive/images#choose_the_right_format.
+Google has provided this nice explanation of when to use each format.
 In some instances an SVG file is acceptable.
-Below are some tips for when to use what file format.
+Below are some tips on when to use each file format.

 Photos: Use JPG always.